fallen-icarus/cardano-swaps/README.md

 3. There is no impermanent loss since users can declare their desired minimum price.
 4. No secondary token is needed to interact with the DEX, only ADA is needed to pay the transaction fees.
 5. Upgrades can happen easily and democratically.
 Plus maintaining backwards compatibility is easy.
-6. Any wallet can easily add `cardano-swap` DEX support without opening up security holes in their software.
+6. Any wallet can easily add Cardano-Swap support without opening up security holes in their software.